sikt-no/docs/README.md

 You can then access a live version of the site at [http://localhost:3000/](http://localhost:3000/).

-### Notes about searching in a development environment
+### Search inside a development environment

 The dependency in use for offline searching only supports production builds.
 Hence you will see the search in the top right corner always displaying "Loading..." when running the development server.

-If you wish to test the search function while developing you will need to make a production build first by running `npm run build` then serving it regularly with 'npm run serve':
+If you wish to test the search function while developing you will need to make a production build first by running `npm run build` then serving it regularly with `npm run serve`:

 ```sh
 npm run build